schnitzer-lab/EXTRACT-public/README.md

 Following the logic of the previous question, if for a particular movie, the false-positive count is high, one can increase the value of `cellfind_min_snr`.

+### Any particular tips and tricks for observing how the algorithm performs while it is running?

+In some cases, it may be beneficial to monitor the algorithm while it is running.
+In such cases, we suggest keeping `config.verbose=2`, which provides more detailed information of how many cells are found initially and how many are discarded during cell refinement processes.
+This way, one can monitor whether the thresholds are set too high or too low.